MoreMoney-Finance/contracts/README.md

 The `AMMYieldConverter` contract offers a way to do this entire process in one transaction, including unwinding reward tokens on AMMs.

+#### Attributing yield to accounts

+- Every time yield gets converted from reward token to our stable, and the harvest balance is tallied, we create a yield checkpoint, reflecting how much yield has accrued up to that point.
+- A configurable percentage of yield gets diverted to protocol funds upon conversion.
+- Accounts keep track of a yield checkpoint index, indicating when in this list of checkpoints they started earning.
+- The time period between checkpoints is a yield phase.
+- Newly created accounts start accruing in the next phase after the next checkpoint is created.
+- Exiting accounts are removed from the current yield phase collateral total.
+- Total proceeds from a yield phase are divided by the collateral total for the current phase and stored in the checkpoint.
+- Yield for an individual user is `collateral * (cumulativeYieldAtCurrentCheckpt - cumulativeYieldAtInitialCheckpt)` (cf. `Strategy._viewYield(account, tokenMeta, currency)` for the formula in action).

 #### MasterChef auto-repaying

 - `MasterChef`-style contracts often transfer reward upon every interaction, so `tallyReward` is called at each withdraw and deposit.